Odd-parity longitudinal magnetoconductivity in time-reversal symmetry broken materials

 Here, $\eta_{\cal T}=-1$ for magnetic operations ${\cal O}\equiv {\cal RT}$ and $\eta_{\cal T}=+1$ for nonmagnetic operations ${\cal O}\equiv {\cal R}$, with $\cal R$ denoting a pure spatial operation.

 The resulting symmetry restrictions for $\chi_{xx;z}^{\rm OMC}$, $\chi_{yx;z}^{\rm OMC}$, and $\sigma_{yx}^{\rm AH}$ are summarized in Table~\ref{table_symmetry}, for common crystalline symmetry elements.
 Notably, we find that $\chi_{xx;z}^{\rm OMC}$ and $\sigma_{yx}^{\rm AH}$ obey identical symmetry constraints and are allowed under the same point groups, implying that longitudinal OMC and the anomalous Hall effect always coexist.
-A complete classification of point groups allowing finite $\chi_{xx;z}^{\rm OMC}$ and $\sigma^{\rm AH}_{yx}$ is given in Table~\ref{table_sym_point} of Appendix~\ref{app_B}.
-In contrast, $\chi_{yx;z}^{\rm OMC}$ follows distinct symmetry rules.
+A complete classification of point groups allowing finite $\chi_{xx;z}^{\rm OMC}$ and $\sigma^{\rm AH}_{yx}$ is given in Table~\ref{table_sym_point} of Appendix~\ref{app_B}. {We mention that although $\sigma_{xx}^{\rm OMC}$ and $\sigma^{\rm AH}_{yx}$ obey the same symmetry constraints, they appear in transport measurements in different channels.
+The OMC modifies the longitudinal conductivity and is odd under $B \to -B$, allowing it to be isolated by antisymmetrizing the longitudinal resistivity.
+In contrast, the anomalous Hall response contributes to the transverse response and is obtained from the $B = 0$ offset of the Hall resistivity.
+These two effects, therefore, do not mix in experiments and can be independently extracted.}

+Because $\chi_{xx;z}^{\rm OMC}$ is symmetry-allowed under the same conditions as the AHE, detecting OMC provides a direct and complementary probe of intrinsic time-reversal-symmetry breaking.
+Unlike the AHC, however, the longitudinal OMC manifests in the primary transport channel, making it experimentally accessible even in systems where anomalous Hall voltage or Hall angle is small or masked by extrinsic effects~\cite{Dewai_prb25, Jin_jpsj17, Dulal_sr19, Lewiner73, Zhao_24extrinsicsuppression, chowdhury_24suppression, manna2018colossal}.

+The transverse odd-parity response $\chi_{yx;z}^{\rm OMC}$ follows distinct symmetry rules.
 Specifically, in systems with an in-plane mirror or a twofold in-plane rotation symmetry, the anomalous Hall effect is forbidden, but a symmetric (in spatial indices) transverse Hall response $\propto B$ can still arise.
 This highlights that the symmetric $B$-linear transverse magnetoresponse also provides an independent and sensitive probe of intrinsic TRS breaking~\cite{Orenstein_23linear}.

-Given that the longitudinal OMC component $\chi_{xx;z}^{\rm OMC}$ remains symmetry-allowed under the same conditions as the AHC, its detection in transport, therefore, provides a direct and complementary probe of intrinsic TRS breaking.
-Unlike the AHC, however, the longitudinal OMC manifests in the primary transport channel, making it experimentally accessible even in systems where anomalous Hall voltage or Hall angle is small or masked by extrinsic effects~\cite{Dewai_prb25, Jin_jpsj17, Dulal_sr19, Lewiner73, Zhao_24extrinsicsuppression, chowdhury_24suppression, manna2018colossal}.